 Community Behavioral Health Rental Assistance (CBRA)

-The Office of Behavioral Health Housing has contracted with four non-profit housing providers across the state to pay rental subsidies under a new pilot program.
+The Office of Supportive Housing has contracted with four non-profit housing providers across the state to pay rental subsidies under a new pilot program.
 CBRA pays rental subsidies for clients who are eligible for the state’s Foundation Community Supports Program.
 These clients may be in institutional settings or experiencing homelessness within their communities, and can receive housing support services paid by Medicaid.
-The current contracts expire on June 30, 2019.
+The current contracts expire on June 30, 2021.
 The four current housing providers are: